fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 These readings give us some new perspectives on the idea of authenticity and cast some (if not significant) doubt on the value of the concept.
-Drawing from BOTH readings: How is it useful?
-How is it not?
-Alexander's article is provocative and fun and sometimes smart.
-Would it be even better if it incorporated more of Furrow's ideas (and nuance generally)?
-Or is it better to take a hard line on the topic as he does?
+Your prompt for today asks you to put the readings in conversation with each other.
+Alexander's article is provocative and fun and sometimes smart, but how does it compare with the nuance and analysis in Furrow's article?
 "%}

 ## Jun 10
 ### Cuisines of Contact & Thanksgiving
-- NO VIDEO TODAY
+- NO VIDEO
 - _HAE_, 1--10 (from 1: Cuisine of Contact).
+- Philip Deloria, “[The Invention of Thanksgiving](https://www.newyorker.com/magazine/2019/11/25/the-invention-of-thanksgiving)”, _New Yorker_, 95.37 (November 25, 2019): 70--74.
+[Also in Zotero if the link doesn't work.]
 - Janet Siskind, “The Invention of Thanksgiving: A Ritual of American Nationality", 167--91.
 - [First Thanksgiving Menu](https://www.smithsonianmag.com/history/what-was-on-the-menu-at-the-first-thanksgiving-511554/).
 This quick read serves two purposes: it's a nice overview of what food were likely available at the harvest celebration of 1621.
 And it's a good example of uncritical food history that focuses entirely on food without much of the historical context (neither in the 1600s or 1900s).

 #### Noteworthy
-- Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70--74.

 {% include alert.html class='warning' title='Readings Quiz' text="